Autumn (Smith novel): Plot

 Daniel Gluck, a 101-year-old former songwriter, lies asleep and dreaming in his care home.
 He is regularly visited by 32-year-old Elisabeth Demand, who had been his next door neighbour as a young child.
 Her mother had disapproved of their early friendship, due to the fact that Daniel was 85 and Elisabeth was 13 at the time, but Elisabeth had nevertheless formed a close bond with him and has been inspired by his descriptions of works of art.
-As a consequence of his influence on her, Elisabeth is now a junior arts lecturer at a London university.
+As a consequence of his influence on her, Elisabeth is now a junior art history lecturer at a London university.
 A major character in the novel is the long-dead '60s pop artist, Pauline Boty, the subject of Elisabeth's graduate school thesis.
 The story largely alternates between Daniel's prolonged dreams as he edges closer to death, and Elisabeth's recollections of the origins of their friendship and its repercussions.

 Publication

-Autumn was published on 20 October 2016, less than four months after the UK's European Union membership referendum.
-Talking about the work's origins, and its three projected sequels, Smith said: "I've been thinking about writing a seasonal series of books for about 20 years now, and in 2014, after finishing How to Be Both, I realised it was time to start.
-This might simply be because I knew now it was possible, after Hamish Hamilton made such a beautiful finished book-form for How to be Both in a matter of weeks (!), to turn a book around quite speedily compared to the usual time it takes, and this excited me about how closely to contemporaneousness a finished book might be able to be in the world, and yet how it could also be, all through, very much about stratified, cyclic time."